“Close your eyes and go to sleep. And as you do, move your fingers in the left hand to let us know you are ready.”

 As with every article so far.
 This one has a practice exercise as well.

-Think of situation where you want to use conversational hypnosis.
+Think of situation where you want to use conversational programming.
 And think – what framing will make this influence much much much easier… And you can share some of your frames in the comments below and/or post some challenging situations and I can comment on it with some possible frames.